There’s no ignoring social media in 2018. It’s how we find, research and interact with businesses.

 What types of original content should local businesses post on social media?

 Here are a few ideas for social posts that drive follower engagement and traffic to your website:

 - Current promotions

 - Behind-the-scenes photos and videos of your business/employees

 - Blog posts if you have a blog

 - Follower-exclusive discounts

 - Photos of new products, displays, etc

 And, remember, don’t make it all about you.
 Sprinkle in some curated content to break up your promotional posts.

 We use our social posting and monitoring tool, Radiate, to find curated content for clients.
-But, if you don’t have a tool to curate content for you, you can share industry blog posts you think your followers will find interesting or valuable.
+But, if you don’t have a tool to curate content for you, you can share industry blog posts you think your followers will find interesting.